zhulf0804/Yolov3-Tensorflow/README.md

     or

-+ train from pretrained coco model
++ train from our checkpoint model

     ```
      python train.py --restore_ckpt_path ./chcekpoints